xssfox/direwuff/doc/README.md

-# Documentation for Dire Wolf #
+# Documentation for Dire Wuff #

 Click on the document name to view in your web browser or the link following to download the PDF file.

 ## Slide Show ##

-Brief summary of packet radio / APRS history and the capbilities of Dire Wolf.
+Brief summary of packet radio / APRS history and the capbilities of Dire Wuff.

-[Power Point presentation](https://github.com/wb2osz/direwolf-presentation)  -- Why not give a talk at a local club meeting?
+[Power Point presentation](https://github.com/wb2osz/direwuff-presentation)  -- Why not give a talk at a local club meeting?

 ## Essential Reading ##